tinko26/ao/docs/api/src/ao_sys/ao_alarm.h.md

 };
 ```

+This type represents an alarm.
 It consists of the following members.

 | `callback` | The callback. |
 | `callback_parameter` | The callback parameter. |